glouw/rr/README.md

 ### Program Entry

-Roman2 enters and starts execution from function `Main`.
+Roman II enters and starts execution from function `Main`.
 The `Main` function must return a number.

 ```